itzkou/folio/content/jobs/Upstatement/index.md

 ---

 - Write modern, performant, maintainable code for a diverse array of client and internal projects.
-- Work on Bluetooth Low Energy stack, consume GATT services, characteristics and descriptors.
+- Work on IoT projects that rely on Bluetooth Low Energy stack, UWB etc ..
 - Communicate with multi-disciplinary teams of embedded engineers, designers, managers, and clients on a daily basis.